Latest News from CPRE Hampshire

 Hampshire Views - Issue 7

 Our latest newsletter says that the current planning system is failing to protect our valuable countryside.
-The main centre page spread gives an overview of CPRE's Transport Toolit.
+The main centre page spread gives an overview of CPRE's Transport Toolkit.
 This is to encourage you to "Be Inspired - improve travel choices where you are".
 The newsletter also outlines our recently launched water policy, while there are other features on puppies and wildlife, and on hedgerows.
-And if you want some tasteful Christmas cards, then why not buy from our selection?
-Go to the newsletter page for details or...
+Also on changes at the office.
+Go to the newsletter page for details and links to individual articles or...

 Awards Go from Strength to Strength